Fogged up? Choosing the right anti-fog solution for your glasses

 When choosing a frame, keep in mind that fogging is more likely when more air is trapped near your face and eye.
 In general, the bigger the frame, the more area there will be to fog up.
 Frames that sit higher up toward the eye tend to be less prone to fogging.

-Anti-fog lenses for glasses are becoming more popular, as well.
+Anti-fog lenses for glasses (such as Optifog) are becoming more popular, as well.
 Some types require a particular activating solution to be reapplied.
 Still, anti-fog lenses are generally beneficial and make an excellent choice for those who find fogging to be a recurring issue.
 You can speak with your ophthalmologist or optometrist about additional anti-fog treatments for glasses.

 Anti-fog solutions for glasses when you’re playing sports